-Sukarno fired the opening shot of his campaign by backing a communist uprising in Brunei on 8 December, 1962.
+Sukarno fired the opening shot of his campaign by backing a communist uprising in Brunei on December 8, 1962.
 The British were swift to reply and army units were rushed to the sultanate and quickly restored control.
-Not to be dissuaded by this failure, Sukarno switched his focus into backing guerrilla incursions (supported by the regular army) from the Indonesian part of Borneo – Kalimantan – into British-protected territory.
+Not to be dissuaded by this failure, Sukarno switched his focus into backing guerrilla incursions (supported by the regular army) from the Indonesian part of Borneo, Kalimantan, into British-protected territory.

 A low-level war, the Confrontation, was declared on January 20, 1963.
-A number of months later, when more men and material were in place, and additional local guerrillas had been recruited, the Indonesians started making larger-scale raids.
-On 16 August that year the British Army engaged what a spokesman labelled ‘a group of about fifty Indonesian-backed terrorists’.
+Several months later, when more men and material were in place, and additional local guerrillas had been recruited, the Indonesians started making larger-scale raids.
+On August 16 that year the British Army engaged what a spokesman labelled ‘a group of about fifty Indonesian-backed terrorists’.
 The British wanted to avoid heightening the Confrontation and initially their response was defensive, attempting to destroy the enemy only when they infiltrated friendly territory.
-Despite these self-imposed operational constraints, Britain held a key advantage: with Burma and the Malay Emergency under its belt, its army had built up years of jungle know-how and among their best troops were the Gurkhas, the martial hillsmen recruited from the mountain lands of Nepal.
+Despite these self-imposed operational constraints, Britain held a key advantage: with Burma and the Malay Emergency under its belt, its forces had built up years of jungle know-how and among their best troops were the Gurkhas, the martial men recruited from the mountain lands of Nepal.

-The British were blessed in leadership too: heading their response was General Walter Walker, an ex-Chindit and the founder of the British and Commonwealth jungle warfare school.
+The British were lucky in leadership too; heading their response was General Walter Walker, an ex-Chindit and the founder of the British and Commonwealth jungle warfare school.
 But despite his talents, Walker still faced a daunting challenge: a porous 900-mile border, covered with some of most impenetrable jungle in the world, had to be defended against an experienced and much larger enemy.

 At the start of the Confrontation there were roughly 20,000 Indonesians based along the border.
 In December 1962 Walker could only call on a single brigade of infantry composed of three battalions with 15 helicopters in support.
-As the Confrontation grew in scale and gravity he was given more material and reinforced with extra troops.
+He was given more material and reinforced with extra troops as the Confrontation grew in scale and gravity.
 When Walker passed on his command in March 1965, British and Commonwealth forces stood at roughly 18,000.
 Although it should be noted that Indonesia also increased its presence in the theatre as the Confrontation escalated.

-Located around 30 miles from the border in Sarawak’s third division, Long Jawi contained a post manned by four Gurkhas (two NCOs and two Riflemen of the 1st/2nd KEO Gurkha Rifles) and two men from the local Police Field Force (PFF).
-Supporting them were 21 border scouts – militiamen recruited by the British from the local population.
+Located around 30 miles from the border in Sarawak’s third division, Long Jawai contained a post manned by four Gurkhas (two NCOs and two Riflemen of the 1st/2nd King Edward VII's Own Gurkha Rifles) and two men from the local Police Field Force (PFF).
+Supporting them were 21 border scouts, militiamen recruited by the British from the local population.
 The post’s HQ and signal centre was built inside a school hut – not an ideal place, but the local people had been unwilling to help the Gurkhas set up a defensive position on a hill to the east of the village.

-On 25 September Captain John Burlinson arrived at Long Jawai with Corporal Tejbahadur Gurung (charged with taking over from one of the NCOs at the post) and two riflemen with a light machine gun (LMG) to bolster the post’s defence.
+On September 25 Captain John Burlinson arrived at Long Jawai with Corporal Tejbahadur Gurung, who was charged with taking over from one of the NCOs at the post, and two riflemen with a light machine gun (LMG) to bolster the post’s defence.
 Burlinson convinced the locals it was in their interests to help build defences up on the hill and to assist the Gurkhas relocate the HQ and signal centre there.
 Unfortunately, there were problems with the radio antennae and so the sets remained in the village with three men assigned to signals until new and more effective masts arrived.
 The rest of the force was stationed on the hill.
 Burlinson and the replaced NCO left on September 27.

 Unknown to the Gurkhas, they were not the only visitors to Long Jawai.
 An Indonesian reconnaissance force had been hiding in one of the village longhouses and was now reinforced by a full-scale raiding party.
-On the early morning of 28 September, a border scout left for the village to visit his sick wife and on the way he spotted some of the enemy.
+On the early morning of September 28 a border scout left for the village to visit his sick wife and, on the way, spotted some of the enemy.
 Unseen, he raced back to the hill and informed Tejbahadur.
 Unaware of the size of the threat, Tejbahadur rushed to the three signallers and told them to call in for support from headquarters, located 70 miles away at Belanga.
 The Corporal then grabbed a case of grenades and returned to the hill.

 The moment he reached the top, Tejbahadur and his men came under automatic and 60mm mortar fire.
 Down in the village the signallers were desperately trying, but failing, to make contact with headquarters – the region was notoriously difficult for effective communications.
 Aware of the operators’ position, the Indonesians raked the school hut with gunfire, killing one Gurkha and one PFF operator instantly.
 The surviving PFF trooper managed to escape and stagger away despite being wounded.

 Up on the hill, the Gurkhas were returning fire and putting up a spirited defence.
-But the border scouts with them began to lose faith and started to slip away down the reverse slope and over to a nearby stream.
-Here they were captured by the Indonesians and frog-marched away.
+But the border scouts with them began to lose heart and started to slip away down the reverse slope and over to a nearby stream.
+Here they were captured by a group of Indonesians and frog-marched away.
 Lagging slightly behind, one scout saw his comrades taken prisoner and decided to return to the Gurkhas.

 With just four men to call on, Tejbahadur was facing overwhelming odds.
 One Gurkha Rifleman had already been killed by mortar fire, while another was wounded in the leg by a bullet.
-Having fought for a number of hours, the ammunition was running low, while the enemy was getting bolder by the minute.
+Having fought for several hours, and with the Gurkhas' ammunition running low, the enemy started getting bolder by the minute.
 Tejbahadur prudently had his men retreat into the jungle.

-After covering as much distance as possible, they left the wounded man in cover with what medical supplies they had.
-They then struck out to reach the nearest Scout post at Long Linau.
-On meagre rations and over difficult terrain they arrived a few days later to find that a border scout, who had managed to evade the Indonesians, had made it there before them and already raised the alarm.
-Although tired and weary, Tejbahadur and his men continued on to headquarters at Belaga, where they gave a full report of the attack.
+After covering as much distance as possible, they left the wounded man in hiding with what medical supplies they had.
+They then struck out to reach the nearest scout post at Long Linau.
+On meagre rations and over difficult terrain they arrived a few days later to find that a border scout who had evaded the Indonesians had made it there before them and already raised the alarm.
+Although tired and weary, Tejbahadur and his men continued on to headquarters at Belaga where they gave a full report of the attack.
 For his determination and level-headed leadership, Tejbahadur was awarded the Military Medal.

 In the meantime, the Indonesians had plundered Long Jawai before continuing on with their mission.
 On setting up camp they took their captive border scouts to one side and murdered ten of them.
 Retribution for this crime was not far off: Gurkha units had been dropped in by helicopter and had already begun to hunt the raiders down.
 One Gurkha unit arrived in Long Jawai to find it ransacked and deserted.
 They also found the wounded soldier left by Tejbahadur and sent him back to receive medical attention.